 - Were all the options in the questions applicable to the question?

-Finally, a good way to test your survey is to run a soft launch.
+Another option for testing your survey is to run a soft launch, aka a pilot study.
 This means you only send your survey to 10% of your sample list and then pause data collection so that you can go through your data to ensure everything is running smoothly.